CycloneDX/cyclonedx-dotnet/README.md

 Options:
-  -o|--out <OUTPUT_DIRECTORY>                                            The directory to write the BOM -j|--json                                                              Produce a JSON BOM instead of XML -d|--exclude-dev                                                       Exclude development dependencies from the BOM -t|--exclude-test-projects                                             Exclude test projects from the BOM
+  -o|--out <OUTPUT_DIRECTORY>                                            The directory to write the BOM -f|--filename <OUTPUT_FILENAME>                                        Optionally provide a filename for the BOM (default: bom.xml or bom.json)
+  -j|--json                                                              Produce a JSON BOM instead of XML -d|--exclude-dev                                                       Exclude development dependencies from the BOM -t|--exclude-test-projects                                             Exclude test projects from the BOM